ADA EHO Facebook

 • Becoming disoriented or lost in familiar surroundings

-Often times, it is hard for people experiencing memory issues to recognize these instances, while those around them are understandably concerned.
-This can be an important distinction, as an older adult experiencing normal forgetfulness usually recognizes their own lack of recall.
-Most memory issues develop gradually, worsening over time, so if a sudden change in memory loss occurs, it could be related to another medical condition which may need immediate attention.
+People experiencing memory issues often have difficulty recognizing these instances, while those around them are understandably concerned.
+This can be an important distinction, as older adults experiencing normal forgetfulness usually realize when they’ve forgotten something.
+Unlike normal age-related forgetfulness, memory loss linked to dementia is progressive and will become more serious over time.
+Either way, if a sudden change in memory loss occurs, it could indicate another medical condition needing immediate attention.

 Experts generally recommend that when memory loss prevents someone from performing daily tasks and accustomed roles in life, they should consult a physician for further evaluation.
 Since dementia is a clinical diagnosis, a clinician needs to merge all of the information from the patient examination, family history, lab results and brain scans in order to make a diagnosis.